MicrochipTech/AzureDemo_RNWF/avr128db48_rnwf02/README.md

     python file_transfer.py delete key -f "<KEY_NAME>"
     ```

-* Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the RNWF02PC Add On Board.
+* Upon successful completion of uploading the device certificate & key files into the RNWF02PC module, the USB-to-UART converter can now be disconnected from the PC & RNWF02PC Add On Board.
 Keep the RNWF02PC Add On Board powered on via the USB Type-C cable.

 ### Step 3 - Create an Azure IoT Central Application